Azure-for-Startups/Content/Content/ASP.NET MVC Web Application migration from AWS to Azure.md

+##ASP.NET MVC Web Application migration from AWS to Azure
 ##OVERVIEW
 This article describes how to migrate a sample ASP.NET MVC Web Application from Amazon Web Services (AWS) to Azure Cloud Service.